Success Factors for Implementation

 - Special Economic Zones: An Operational Review of Their Impacts (World Bank Group)

 - Special Economic Zones: A Guidance Framework for Policymaking (Claude Baissac, Thomas Farole, Jean-Paul Gauthier)

-This resource is designed to support the early-stage policymaking and planning process, and explores what type of SEZ model may be most ...
+This resource is designed to support the early-stage policymaking and planning process, and explores what type of special economic zone ...

-This resource offers an overview of the efficacy and overall economic impact of Special Economic Zones (SEZs) though an analysis of ...
+This resource offers an overview of the efficacy and overall economic impact of special economic zones (SEZs) through an analysis of ...

-This study evaluates the overall economic performance of zones and analyzes key development trends in terms of zone configuration, ...
+This study evaluates the overall economic performance of special economic zones and analyzes key development trends in terms of zone ...

-Many SEZs have looked promising on paper but failed to deliver as the stakeholders lacked the ability to implement policies, provide oversight, and monitor outcomes.
-Staff quality and retention will be key to the success of the zone.
-In addition, many have not succeeded in creating the necessary institutional cooperation systems, including intergovernmental, regulators, and utilities.
-This failure reduces the value proposition of the SEZ, as investors now arguably face the same bureaucratic constraints as the wider economy, but often with an additional layer of delays and management.
-SEZs often also need to weather changes in economic or financial conditions and budget availability, requiring flexibility and resourcefulness to find new revenue streams and adjust marketing strategies.
+Many SEZs have looked promising on paper but failed to deliver, because the stakeholders could not implement policies, provide oversight, or monitor outcomes.
+A participating firm’s staff quality and retention are key to SEZ success.
+In addition, many SEZs have failed to generate the necessary institutional cooperation.
+This failure reduces the value proposition of SEZs; arguably, investors face the same bureaucratic constraints as the wider economy, but often with an additional layer of delays and management.
+SEZs may also need to weather changes in economic or financial conditions and budget availability, so managers must be flexible and resourceful enough to find new revenue streams and adjust marketing strategies.

 SEZs are, in part, an acknowledgment of constraints facing the wider economy.
-The scale of these constraints requires a smaller, more focused implementation in economic zones.
-However, it is important to note that SEZs cannot adequately make-up for these constraints and therefore it is critical that wider reforms still take place.
-This is also necessary to avoid creating a permanent enclave and, with it, path dependence and stagnation in the zone.
+The scale of these constraints requires the focused implementation of different strategies, on a small scale.
+But it is important to note that SEZs cannot make up for these constraints on their own; therefore, it is critical that SEZs not replace reforms in the wider economy.
+Creating a permanent enclave can lead to both path dependence and stagnation.